second-state/gpt_sovits_rs/README.md

-# GPT-SoVits-rs
+# GPT-SoVITS-rs

 ## Overview
-This Rust project provides a library for integrating GPT-Sovits inference in Rust applications.
+This Rust project provides a library for integrating [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) inference in Rust applications.
 GPT-Sovits is a powerful tool for speech synthesis and voice conversion.
 By using this library, developers can easily leverage the capabilities of GPT-Sovits within their Rust projects.

 ## Prerequisites
 Before you can use the GPT-SoVits-rs Inference Library, you must ensure that libtorch 2.4.0 is installed on your system. libtorch is the C++ frontend for PyTorch, which is required for running the GPT-Sovits models.